 Parents Guide for Exploratory Students

-How to Help Your Son or Daughter Choose a Major
+How to Help Your Student Choose a Major

 The best way to help students choose a major is to understand, support, and encourage them while they wrestle with this decision, which can be difficult for many students.